-The Orange County Arts Commission presents the 5th Annual Paint It Orange Plein Air Paint-Out and Wet Paint Sale November 3-5, 2021.
-Artists are invited to Orange County, North Carolina, to capture the landscapes and landmarks signature to the Chapel Hill, Hillsborough, and Carrboro communities.
-Participating artists will paint at sites of their choosing throughout Orange County from November 3-5, and will submit up to three of their favorite paintings for jurying on Friday, November 5 at the Eno Arts Mill Gallery in Hillsborough.
+The Orange County Arts Commission presents the 6th Annual Paint It Orange Plein Air Paint-Out and Wet Paint Sale October 5-7, 2022.
+Artists are invited to Orange County, North Carolina, to capture the landscapes and landmarks of our beautiful communities of Chapel Hill, Hillsborough, and Carrboro.
+Participating artists will paint at sites of their choosing (maps are provided) throughout Orange County from October 5-7 and will submit up to three of their favorite paintings for jurying on Friday, October 7at the Eno Arts Mill Gallery in Hillsborough.

 An awards reception and preview party will take place at 6pm, followed by a reception and Wet Paint Sale at 7pm, in which the submitted paintings will be available for sale.